-In my high school time, I was a science stream student.
-Chinese literature, philosophy and history were only self-study as a hobby.
-It is because science subjects are more valuable and practical in this modern world.
-At the end of the Qing dynasty, when the emperor was collapsing and so weak that other countries invaded it, the intellectuals advocated that only two things could save China from corruption.
-The first is science.
-The second is democracy.
-I genuinely believe in the vision of the intellect during the Qing dynasty, and still, I think these two things apply and are essential for China today.
-The science methodology, starting from observations, hypotheses, then experiments to verify by trial and error.
-Even if we may not find the ultimate truth, at least we have a method to tell what is false.
-The democratic system may not be perfect, but at least it provides a voting system for people to voice their feedback peacefully without violent revolution, hoping that there is a possibility of self-correction from the government and change of leadership.
-I still believe this from high school to these days now.
+I was a science stream student during my high school years.
+Chinese literature, philosophy, and history were merely leisure for self-study.
+Science disciplines, on the other hand, are more valuable and practical in today’s environment.
+Other countries took advantage of the circumstances near the end of the Qing dynasty when the emperor was weak, and the regime fell.
+Only two things, according to the intellects, might save China from corruption.
+Science was the first.
+Democracy was the second.
+I sincerely believe in the Qing dynasty’s intellects vision, and I think these two things are relevant and necessary for China nowadays.
+The scientific method begins with observations, hypotheses, and experiments, then verified by trial and error.
+Even if we never discover the ultimate truth, we now have a way of determining what is incorrect.
+The democratic system may not be perfect, but it provides a voting system for people to express their opinions peacefully without resorting to violent revolution, hoping that the government will self-correct and change leadership.
+This democratic process is something I’ve believed since high school and continue to believe today.